- Children Diagnosed With Cancer: Financial and Insurance Issues

 Private health insurance options

-The new health care law known as the Affordable Care Act (ACA) is intended to make private health insurance more affordable for people with cancer in the family.
+The new health care law known as the Affordable Care Act (ACA) is intended to make private health insurance more affordable, especially for people with serious diseases such as cancer in the family.
 The law also ensures that most insurance plans cover the health care needed by cancer patients and survivors.
 This section looks at the law’s impact on different types of private health insurance.

-For an overview of the new law, please read our brochure called The Health Care Law: How It Helps People With Cancer and Their Families.
+For an overview of the health care law, please read our brochure called The Health Care Law: How It Can Help People With Cancer and Their Families.
 You can also call us anytime at 1-800-227-2345 for the most up-to-date information and for answers to health insurance questions.

 Group health plans

-Group health plans cover a group of people, usually employees of the same company, and many plans cover their dependents, including children.
-Generally, employers must offer health coverage to full-time employees.
-Some employers pay part of employee health care premiums, which are the monthly payments for coverage.
+Group health plans cover a group of people (usually employees of the same company) and often their dependents.
+Some employers pay part of employee health care premiums, which are the monthly payments required to continue coverage.

-Most people who get health insurance through their jobs will continue to do so under the new health care law.
+Most people who get health insurance for their families through their jobs can continue to do so under the new health care law.
 If your employer charges less than 9.5% of your household income for single coverage (insurance that covers just you), it’s likely you won’t qualify for financial help to buy an individual plan to cover you and your family in the marketplace.

-If you are still in a group plan that your employer had in March 2010, certain limits on health insurance might be allowed because the plan is “grandfathered.”
-Check with your insurance administrator at work or look at your Summary of Plan Benefits to learn when your plan started and find out if it’s grandfathered.
-Grandfathered group plans don’t have to meet all the requirements of the new law, even if your employer is still enrolling new people in them.
+Grandfathered group health plans are older plans that don’t have to meet all the requirements of the new law, even if your employer is still enrolling new people in them.
+If you’re still in a group plan that your employer had in March 2010, certain limits on health insurance might be allowed because the plan is “grandfathered.”
+Check with your insurance administrator at work or look at your Summary of Plan Benefits to find out when your plan started and whether it’s grandfathered.

 Individual health plans

-Individual health plans are sold by insurance companies directly to a person, not through an employer.
-Some individual plans also cover family members or dependents.
-It’s important to know that even though it’s called an individual plan, it can still cover your family.
+Insurance companies sell individual health plans directly to a person, not through an employer..
+Even though it’s called an individual plan, many individual plans also cover family members or dependents.
 The name refers to how you buy it rather than how many people it covers.